Notification

 What are sleep stages?

-While you're asleep each night, your body typically goes through several sleep cycles that last on average 90 minutes.
-In each cycle you alternate between two types of sleep:
+While you're asleep, your body typically goes through several sleep cycles that last on average 90 minutes.
+Each cycle alternates between 2 types of sleep:

 Light Sleep and Deep Sleep: With less brain activity than REM sleep, non-rapid eye movement (NREM) includes the stages of light sleep and deep sleep.
 Periods of deep sleep are typically longer early in the night.